System stability and truncation schemes to the Dyson-Schwinger Equations: Abstract

 \section{Abstract}

-The coupled Dyson-Schwinger Equations(DSEs) of the quark and gluon propagators can be viewed as a system with feedback.
-Too strong feedback can break the stability of this system and make the equation array has no reasonable solution.
-Our calculation shows that the gluon and ghost loops plays important role in keeping this system stable, so their contribution must be included in truncating the DSEs.
-Our method also could give constraints and inspirations on fabricating more sophisticated model of quark-gluon vertex.
+With decades of years development, although important progresses have been made by the pioneers of this field, providing a sophisticated truncation scheme is still a great challenge up to now if the Dyson-Schwinger Equations(DSEs) of both quark and gluon propagators (or including even more DSEs) remain after truncation.
+In this work we view the coupled reminiscent DSEs of the gluon and quark propagators after truncation as a system with feedback.
+Then studying the stability of this equation array gives useful results.
+Our calculation shows that the sum of the gluon and ghost loops plays the most important role in keeping this system stable and having reasonable solutions.
+The quark-gluon vertex plays a relative smaller but also important role.
+Our method also could give constraints and inspirations on fabricating a more sophisticated model of the quark-gluon vertex.

 Key-words: Dyson-Schwinger Equations, quark-gluon vertex, truncation scheme

 E-mail:

 PACS Numbers: 25.75.Nq, 12.38.Aw, 12.38.Mh